skjdghsdjgsdj/babypod-hardware/README.md

 # BabyPod

 This repository is for the hardware and initial setup.
 For the CircuitPython code that runs on the hardware, see the [`babypod-software`](https://github.com/skjdghsdjgsdj/babypod-software/) repository.
+This documentation assumes you're using the latest commit of `main` from the software repository.

 ## What is it?